-The Company's primary focus is to complete the Feasibility Study which includes both the primary processing facilities on the Seward Peninsula in Alaska and the STP in Ohio State.
-The Company's goal is to become a vertically integrated producer of premium anode materials and other advanced graphite products by creating an integrated American domestic supply chain.
+The Company's goal is to become a vertically integrated producer of premium anode active materials ("AAM") and other advanced graphite products by creating an integrated American domestic supply chain.
 The ability of the Company to achieve this is contingent upon its ongoing ability to raise the capital necessary to advance its plans.